-Décor is what makes a house a home.
-And nothing says "home" quite like a well decorated fireplace mantel.
+Fireplace mantels and mantel decor can make a house feel more like a home.
 Displaying artwork, knick-knacks, photos, and memorabilia around and above your fireplace is a great way to set your space apart.
 The combination of art work or a mirror hanging a few inches above the mantel, an odd number of candles, vases, and photos strategically placed, and other design accents offers an eye catching focal point as you enter the room.
-So, if you're looking for a cache of mantel decor ideas, you've come to the right place.
+So, if you're looking for a cache of mantel decor ideas, or fireplace decorating ideas, you've come to the right place.

 Fireplace mantel decorating can elevate your space from "cookie-cutter" to "stylized".
 Follow these simple fireplace mantels decorating ideas, to watch your fireplace mantel come to life.